bartobri/spring-server/README.md

 -----

 The goal of this project is to provide a simple and robust framework that enables the swift creation of client-server applications.
-The framework provides a pair of client/server programs pre-written to manage all network-related tasks allowing the programmer to primarily focus on customization.

-Out of the box, the client and server connect to each other over a TCP/IP network socket.
-Theyt both provide hooks and tools to execute your custom-written functions and exchange data between the two.
+Two executables, `client` and `server`, are provided with this project.
+They come pre-equipped to easily connect and exchange data over a TCP/IP network socket.

-The server can manage up to 1028 concurrent client connections, and automatically detects and disconnects inactive clients.
+The `server` component can independently manage up to 1028 concurrent client connections.
+It can automatically detect and disconnect inactive clients.

-With this framework, creating client/server applications that can execute tasks and exchange the resulting data is trivial.

-Potential projects that may wish to use this repository range from an online card game, to an infrastructure monitoring solution, to a Napster clone.
+Both the `client` and `server` components provide hooks to execute custom-written functions.
+They also provide tools to send, receive, or log data from within those functions.

-Since this project is coded in C, knowledge of C is required for customization.
+Knowledge of C is required to write custom functions.

 Demo
 ----